 There are several server providers for onshore China website hosting.
 Some of the popular options with a compelling English interface are Aliyun (or Alibaba Cloud), Tencent Cloud, and ChinaNetCenter.
 Other options may require you to have Chinese reading abilities to enable operating their server platforms.
 We can certainly help sort things out if you need help.
 Check out our China Solutions or Contact us.

 These providers are able to provide hosting and CDN services for China-based websites.
 This is another requirement that you must explicitly declare when applying for an ICP license.

 To be able to compete in China's vast digital ecosystem, you need a Chinese CDN on top of your hosting services.
 E-commerce sites and content-heavy sites benefit from engaging in CDN services by preventing latency issues and unwanted packet loss that causes playback interruptions, especially on videos.

 Unlike traditional web host servers, CDN focuses on user proximity to deliver content.
 It uses edge servers that cache data, thus speeding up transfers.
 The idea mimics that of convenience stores vs. grocery stores.
 You can think of CDN as a convenience store, easily accessible for anything you might need at the moment whereas traditional web servers are like large-scale grocery stores you need to take a trip to in order to get your weekly supply of items.

-Some businesses hesitate signing up for a CDN due to additional costs.
+Some businesses hesitate to sign up for a CDN due to additional costs.
 Depending on your business purpose, CDN may or may not be essential at the moment.
 However, China websites must have China-based CDN so it does help to consider it early on.